aoisekai1/ACL/README.md

     ```
 5. Ejoy to use

+__Note__: 1.
+If you
+1. use ajax for submit form  so acl will be return json
+2. not use ajax pure use php so acl will be redirect to default page and you can show message with call variable session "msg_permission" some like "Session::has('msg_permission')"
 # Methods
 | Function | Param | Description |
 | --- | --- | --- |